RalucaNicola/JSAPI_demos/cities-globe/README.md

   }
 });

-// then we add the layer to the webscene
+// then we add the layer to the web scene
 // I use the addMany method because we'll add some more layers webscene.addMany([countryBoundaries]);
 ```